Graph Neural Architecture Search with GPT-4: Experiments

 \subsection{Results on Graph Neural Architecture Search}

-We comapre GPT4GNAS with reinforcement learning GNAS, evolutionary GNAS, and differential gradient GNAS on Cora, Citeseer, Pubmed, and arXiv.
-The data partitioning is available in \textit{Appendix A.1}.
+To evaluate the performance of GNAS-LLM on graph neural architecture search, we compare GNAS-LLM with reinforcement learning GNAS, evolutionary GNAS, and differential gradient GNAS on Cora, Citeseer, Pubmed, and arXiv.
 We compare the GNNs discovered by our method with these baseline GNAS methods.

-Table \ref{tab:labelexperiment1} shows the comparisons between the GNNs discovered by GPT4GNAS and other GNAS method \textbf{w.r.t} the accuracy and rank of GNNs on NAS-Bench-Graph.
-Obviously, GNNs generated by our method locate at the top in the entire search space in terms of validation accuracy.
-The generated architectures are illustrated in Figure \ref{fig:best_arch}.
-An in-depth investigation into the architecture search iterations are conducted and shown in Figure \ref{fig:AAcurve}.
-After 10 iterations, our method consistently outperforms others in generating the best architecture.
-After 15 iterations, our method always outputs the best GNN architectures.
+Table~\ref{tab:labelexperiment1} shows the comparisons between the GNNs discovered by GNAS-LLM and other GNAS method \textit{w.r.t.} the accuracy and rank of GNNs on NAS-Bench-Graph.
+Obviously, the GNNs models generated by our method are at the top of the entire search space in terms of validation accuracy.
 The results confirm the efficacy of our method in designing GNNs.
-Specifically, our approach achieves an average of 0.42\% accuracy improvement compared with the baseline methods.
+Specifically, our approach achieves an average of 0.42\% accuracy improvement on the validation dataset compared with the baseline methods.
 In particular, our method can design the best GNN architectures for both Cora and arXiv \textit{w.r.t.} accuracy on the validation set.

 While the generated architectures show exceptional results on the validation set, their results on the test set may not be always the best.
-Furthermore, considering the Pubmed dataset, the best model on the validation set ranks 305, whereas on the test set drops to 5,153.
-This shows that a better model evaluation is expected by adding variance to the validation set and the confidence interval to the selection.
+Furthermore, considering the Pubmed dataset, the best model on the validation set ranks 3, whereas on the test set drops to 1,031.
+This suggests a obvious gap between the validation and test sets, highlighting the need for a more precise and robust model evaluation approach to GNAS.
+Utilizing methods such as variance analysis on the validation set and incorporating confidence intervals for selection purposes could enhance the accuracy and reliability of model evaluations in the GNAS tasks.

+In Table~\ref{tab:average3}, we show comparison of the performance of the architecture search under different validation and test sets.
+Our method procures favorable results on both test and validation sets across four datasets, with an average increase of 0.74\% on the validation sets and of 0.29\% on the test sets.

+Moreover, we test the dynamic evolution of the best architecture on the datasets.
+The results are shown in Figure~\ref{fig:arch_development}.
+The GNAS-LLM refines the designed GNN architecture.
+Once the backbone architecture is set, the operations from the existing best architecture continuously replace, adapt, and refine the architecture.
+Taking the experiments on Cora as an example, GNAS-LLM initially randomly selects several architectures for performance evaluation, from which it identifies architectures with better performance, such as the first and second architectures in Figure~\ref{fig:arch_development}a.
+Subsequently, for the existing higher-performing architectures, some operations are fixed, while others are replaced for exploration, as exhibited in the 3-rd,4-th,5-th,6-th architecture in Figure~\ref{fig:arch_development}a.
+GNAS-LLM fixes the first two operations in this architecture and replaces the final two operations, deriving a better architecture.